 Policy C-6A: Wetlands that are to be protected will be identified based on the type of wetland, function, size, conditions, location, and overall resource value.
-The wetlands shall be used for purpose that are compatible with their natural values and functions, and Land Development Regulations shall be adopted to provide these areas with the maximum feasible protection, by using such tools as compensatory wetland mitigation and dedication of conservation easements for preserving open space.
-All development with the potential to impact wetland areas shall be consistent with South Florida Water Management District (SFWMD) regulations.
+The wetlands shall be used for purpose that are compatible with their natural values and functions, and shall be protected by using such tools as compensatory wetland mitigation and dedication of conservation easements for preserving open space.
+All development with the potential to impact wetland areas shall be consistent with SFWMD regulations, and the minimum standards afforded by Chapter 24 of the Miami-

+Dade County Code.
 Activities in wetland areas may be permitted provided all applicable local, regional, state and federal external environmental agency permits have been obtained and one of the following standards is satisfied:

 - 1. Such an activity is necessary to prevent or eliminate a public hazard; - 2.
-Such an activity would provide direct public benefit, which would exceed those lost as a result of the modification; - 3.
-Such an activity is proposed for habitats in which the functions and values currently provided are significantly less than those typically associated with such habitats and cannot be reasonably restored: - 4.
+Such an activity would provide direct public benefit, which would exceed those lost as a result of the modification: - 3.
+Such an activity is proposed for habitats in which the functions and values currently provided are significantly less than those typically associated with such habitats and cannot be reasonably restored; and - 4.
 Because of the unique geometry of the site, it is the unavoidable consequence of development for uses that are appropriate given site characteristics.